Employment related shares

 There are two types of Revenue approved employee share schemes:

-You may instruct the trustee to sell or transfer your shares before the end of the three years.
+You might instruct the trustee to sell or transfer your shares before the end of the three years.
 If you do, you must pay IT on whichever is lesser of:

 - the shares value at the date of sale or transfer.